Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Experiments

-\textbf{Results on Argoverse V2.} As shown in Table~\ref{argov2}, our proposed models, VDM-Mamba and VDM-OD-Mamba, achieve state-of-the-art detection performance on the Argoverse 2 validation set, reaching 42.3 mAP and 42.6 mAP, respectively.
+\textbf{Results on Argoverse V2.} As shown in Table~\ref{argov2}, our proposed models, VDM-Mamba and VDM-OD, achieve state-of-the-art detection performance on the Argoverse 2 validation set, reaching 42.3 mAP and 42.6 mAP, respectively.
 Compared with the strong baseline LION~\cite{liu2024lion}, VDM-Mamba yields a notable improvement of 0.8 mAP.
-Notably, VDM-OD-Mamba, which retains only the diffusion structure within the VDM module, still surpasses all previous approaches, highlighting the effectiveness of the diffusion mechanism.
+Notably, VDM-OD, which retains only the densification structure within the VDM module, still surpasses all previous approaches, highlighting the effectiveness of the densification mechanism.
 These results further demonstrate the strong representational capacity and scalability of the VDM module in large-scale point cloud scenarios.

-\textbf{Results on ONCE.} VDM-Mamba also demonstrates superior performance on the ONCE dataset.
+\textbf{Results on ONCE.} VDM-Mamba demonstrates superior performance on the ONCE dataset (Table~\ref{once}).
 It achieves detection accuracies of 78.6 mAP, 54.2 mAP, and 69.9 mAP on the \textit{Vehicle}, \textit{Pedestrian}, and \textit{Cyclist} categories, respectively.
-The overall detection accuracy across all categories reaches 67.6 mAP, representing a +1.0 mAP improvement over the Mamba-based LION detector.
-These results establish VDM-Mamba as the new state-of-the-art (SOTA) on the ONCE benchmark.
+The overall detection accuracy reaches \textbf{67.6 mAP}, representing a +1.0 mAP improvement over the baseline LION detector, establishing VDM-Mamba as the new state-of-the-art (SOTA).

+In contrast to the nuScenes results, the \textbf{VDM-OD} variant (utilizing only densification) achieves \textbf{66.1 mAP}, which is lower than the full VDM framework.
+This performance gap highlights the critical contribution of the fine-grained feature aggregation component on this dataset.
+While voxel expansion addresses sparsity, the aggregation module captures detailed local geometric cues that prove essential for the ONCE benchmarks, validating the necessity of our dual-path design (densification + aggregation) for robust detection across diverse scenarios.

+\textbf{Qualitative Visualization.} To visually illustrate the advanced capabilities of our proposed model (VDM), we present a qualitative comparison of its detection performance against LION~\cite{liu2024lion} on the Waymo validation set.
+As depicted in Figure~\ref{fig:main}, the annotations marked by yellow arrows highlight several advantages of our method.
+Firstly, the bounding boxes predicted by VDM exhibit a higher degree of alignment with the ground truth annotations.
+Secondly, VDM is capable of correctly detecting objects (true positives) that are entirely missed by LION.
+Finally, our model demonstrates a lower false positive rate, indicating superior precision.

+\textbf{Runtime Comparison.} Table~\ref{runtime} compares the inference time of our VDM with LION~\cite{liu2024lion}.
+While VDM's voxel densification approach increases latency by processing more voxels, it offers a favorable accuracy-efficiency trade-off.
+On the nuScenes and ONCE datasets, latency increases by only 0.08s for improvements of 0.4 in NDS and 1.0 in mAP.
+For long-range detection on datasets like Waymo and Argoverse 2, the more substantial latency is justified by significant performance gains of 0.8 mAPH (L2) and 0.8 mAP, respectively.